StegSchreck/RatS/README.md

 The name for this project comes from the first letters of "**rat**ing **s**ynchronisation".
 It is that simple.
 It is also a reference to the movie "Departed".

+## Where is this tool used?
+The goal of this project is to have a tool which can transfer your ratings from any site to another without the need of any manual steps like configuring an API access or whatever.
+Just configure you credentials (see steps below), start the tool and relax.